adrigitcode/CPH-Police-Competition/README.md

 ### SQL queries on the Copenhagen Police Records

-Award in the category 'Most interesting historical fact'  🏆
+.: Award in the category 'Most interesting historical fact'  🏆 :.

+I was not expecting this honor during the ceremony, although I did have fun and tried my best when answering.

+Forever grateful to professor [Rasmus Pagh](http://www.itu.dk/people/pagh/) and Jeppe Christensen from The Copenhagen City Archives.
+It's been one of the best moments from Denmark.

-I wanted to know if the number of changing address has a relation with the number of children on average.
+I tried a multidimensional view of the data to know if the number of changing address has a relation with the number of children on average.
 Also, if people have preferences in living in some areas depending on the number of children they have.

-Variable names are changed and some details hidden due to confidentiality and preservation of data privacy.
+Variable names were modified and some details hidden due to confidentiality and preservation of data privacy.

 &nbsp;